Sunday Snippet: The Value of Being a Camp Counselor!

 When camp directors choose to hire a new staff member, they are not simply filling a position or covering a shift.
 Just like their care and concern for their campers, they take great care in helping each staff member achieve their potential as a leader and role model!
-Training is not only provided provided prior the arrival of the campers, training, guidance and mentoring continues throughout the summer.
+Training is not only provided prior to the arrival of the campers, training, guidance, and mentoring continues throughout the summer.
 By helping each staff member become their best selves, the experience of the campers is enhanced as well!

 Camp experiences can be easily translated for one’s resume.